ms853/react-native-manager-app/README.md

 # react-native-manager-app
-My personal project - manager app that allows managers to add and delete employee's.
-Currently still in development.
+My personal project I developed this alongside studying the react-native course on Udemy, taught by Instructor Stephen Grider.

+#About the app
+It is a mobile application, that allows managers to add their employees to the app.
+The main functionalities right now are the CRUD functions - create, read, update and delete employee information.
+In addition, Managers the shifts assigned to the employees to the employee.